Best RWA Crypto Tokens to Watch in 2026

 Centrifuge (CFG)

-- CFG token value is tied to protocol adoption and the overall growth of RWA tokenization — it does not directly represent a claim on underlying assets
+But here's my concern: CFG token value depends on protocol adoption and the overall growth of RWA tokenization.
+It doesn't directly represent a claim on underlying assets.
+As competition intensifies from newer platforms, Centrifuge must continue attracting quality asset originators.

 Ondo Finance (ONDO)

-- The OUSG and USDY products are structured as regulated offerings, typically restricted to qualified purchasers or non-U.S. persons
+The regulatory structure here is worth understanding.
+OUSG and USDY are structured as regulated offerings, typically restricted to qualified purchasers or non-U.S. persons.

 Maple Finance (MPL / SYRUP)

-- Maple experienced significant challenges in 2022 when several borrowers (including Orthogonal Trading) defaulted, resulting in losses for lenders
+Here's what keeps me cautious: Maple experienced significant challenges in 2022 when several borrowers, including Orthogonal Trading, defaulted.
+This resulted in meaningful losses for lenders and forced a protocol restructuring.

 Goldfinch (GFI)

-What the protocol does: Goldfinch focuses on providing crypto lending capital to real-world borrowers in emerging markets.
-The protocol has facilitated loans to fintech companies, motorcycle financing providers, and other businesses in Africa, Southeast Asia, and Latin America.
+Goldfinch addresses what I consider a genuinely underserved market: businesses in emerging markets lacking access to affordable credit.
+The protocol has facilitated loans to fintech companies, motorcycle financing providers, and other businesses across Africa, Southeast Asia, and Latin America.

 Chainlink (LINK) — Infrastructure Play

-- The infrastructure play thesis is less direct than protocol-specific tokens — LINK benefits from RWA growth broadly rather than from any single protocol's success
+LINK tokens pay node operators, secure the oracle network through staking, and provide economic security against oracle failures.
+The infrastructure play thesis is less direct than protocol-specific tokens — LINK benefits from broad RWA growth rather than any single protocol's success.

 Tokenized Asset Products (Not Governance Tokens)

-It is important to distinguish between governance tokens (which represent protocol equity) and tokenized asset products (which represent claims on real assets).
+This distinction is crucial: governance tokens represent protocol equity, while tokenized asset products represent claims on real assets.

 BlackRock BUIDL